emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * Cold draft comes down the red marble stairs from the 3rd floor

 ## Area 7 - Servants' Quarters
+* Shitty beds with empty footlockers, some servant uniforms are han

 ## Area 8